Bejec/bejecWebpage/phaselessBLDCMotor.md

 * Electrical Optimizations

-    + Unconventioal coil excitation
+    + Unconventional coil excitation
 Instead of a recommended minimum of 7 pwm cycles for a smooth sine wave, you can go down to 1 cycle and just control when to turn on the driver circuit and let the coil impedance control the sine wave.
-The 1 cycle can be timed to start earler for higher power.
+The 1 cycle can be timed to start earlier for higher power.

     + More Cooling surface Area
 Instead of 1 IGBT or FET driver module that needs lots of cooling.
 Power can be distributed over multiple driver units which have greater surface area for higher heat extraction.
 Less chances for critical/cascading failures where one gate failure means whole module is destroyed.